a-r-m-i-n/min/README.md

 - [ ] Update extension icon (?)
 - [ ] Move git repository to https://github.com/a-r-m-i-n/min
   - [ ] Update URL on packagist
+- [ ] Provide GitHub Action to build and deploy a new TER release